Christianity in Cornwall: Stuart period, 1603–1714

 In the reign of Charles I, the leading gentry of the Puritan party were the Robarteses of Lanhydrock, the Bullers of Morval, the Boscawens of Tregothnan and the Rouses of Halton, while Puritan clergy were to be found at Blisland, Morval, Landrake, and Mylor.
-However, during the Civil War there was much more support in Cornwall for the Anglican and Royalist position and the military successes of the Royalist army delayed any imposition of Presbyteriansim in church administration.
+However, during the Civil War there was much more support in Cornwall for the Anglican and Royalist position and the military successes of the Royalist army delayed any imposition of Presbyterianism in church administration.
 The Parliamentary success in 1645 led to the ejection of the Bishop of Exeter and the depriving of the cathedral chapter.
 In 1646 the 72 clergy regarded as unacceptable to the county committee were required to subscribe to the new order.
 Some submitted while others were obstinate and so were deprived of their benefices.
 Civil marriage was instituted in 1653 but was not popular; much iconoclasm took place in churches such as the destruction of the stained glass at St Agnes and the rood screen at St Ives.
 The church organs at Launceston and St Ives were also destroyed.

 During the 17th century, adherents of Roman Catholicism tended to diminish since only a few could afford the penalties exacted by the government.
 Lanherne, the Cornish home of the Arundells in Mawgan in Pydar, was the most important centre, while the religious census of 1671 recorded recusants also in the parishes of Treneglos, Cardinham, Newlyn East and St Ervan.
 In the Civil War, the recusants were firmly of Royalist sympathies since they had more to fear from a Parliament opposed to prelacy and popery.
 Sir John Arundell (born ca. 1625) fought gallantly for King Charles in the Cornish campaign, which he joined in 1644, and continued to live at Lanherne until his death in 1701.